virtru-corp/virtru-charts/cse/README.md

 ## Overview

-This Helm chart will deploy Virtru's key management server for Google Client Side Encryption..
+This Helm chart will deploy Virtru's key management server for Google Client Side Encryption.

 ### Assumptions
 * The namespace for the deployment is `virtru`